uswds/uswds/_elements/form-controls.md

 <p>As you customize form controls from this library, be sure they continue to meet the following accessibility requirements:</p>

 <ul class="usa-content-list">
   <li>All form control tags should have an associated label.
 The labels for attribute value should match the related input <code>id</code> attribute and should also be unique to the entire page.
-For example, the input with <code>id="favorite-pie"</code> will always have a label with <code>for="favorite-pie"</code>.
+For example, the input with <code>id=<wbr>"favorite-pie"</code> will always have a label with <code>for=<wbr>"favorite-pie"</code>.
 This way screen readers are able to perceive the relevant content.</li>
   <li>Any additional information—such as required, optional, or example text—should be wrapped within the label tags.
-For example: <code>&lt;label for="name"&gt;Favorite Pie &lt;span&gt;Optional&lt;/span&gt;&lt;/label&gt;</code>.
+For example: <code>&lt;label for=<wbr>"name"&gt;Favorite Pie &lt;span&gt;Optional&lt;/span&gt;&lt;/label&gt;</code>.
 This way screen readers know what additional information is related to each field.</li>
   <li>Do not replace <code>&lt;input&gt;</code> tag-based form controls with styled <code>&lt;div&gt;</code> tags, or use JavaScript to create 'fake' form controls.
 Screen readers have a difficult time reading form controls that are not written in semantic HTML.</li>
   <li>If you adjust the color scheme of the buttons, ensure a minimum contrast ratio of 4.5:1 (for small text, 3:1 for large) for all states of the button.
 This includes default, hover, selected, and disabled.</li>
 </ul>